 Be sure to pay close attention to little nooks and crannies throughout Georgetown, there are hidden lesser known gems scattered throughout the city.
 We found it like a fun hide n seek game to find as many pieces of street art we could find throughout this charming AF place.

-Check out this map with the locations of all of Georgetown Street Art to plan your hunt successfully!
+Check out this map with the locations of all of Penang Street Art to plan your hunt successfully!

 We really enjoyed wandering the streets and finding pops of art all over the place.
 It really adds to this already beautiful UNESCO site.
 Not to mention the food is to die for!